 - Not all content needs to be optimised for voice search

 Voice search isn’t exactly a new feature, however with the rise in popularity of smart home devices, such as Amazon’s Alexa and Google Home, voice search is quickly becoming an aspect of marketing that can’t go ignored if you want to have the edge over your competitors (or keep up with them!).

-But even at this moment in time, there is no clear guidelines from Google themselves about optimising for voice search.
-That’s when the keen, smarty-pants SEO experts step in to be ahead of the curve.
+But even at this moment in time, there are no clear guidelines from Google themselves about optimising for voice search.
+So that’s when the keen, smarty-pants SEO experts step in to be ahead of the curve.